-President Thomas A. Isekenegbe, Ph.D.
+President Milton Santiago, Ed.D.
+(Interim)

 Contact: Amirah Cousins Melendez, Confidential Executive Assistant

 Language Hall [LH], Room 27 | 718.289.5155

-The President is the Chief Executive Officer of the College and acts as an advisor and executive agent of the Chancellor and Board of Trustees of the City University of New York.
-The President exercises general superintendence over the facilities, concerns, officers, employees and students of the College while also having immediate supervision and full discretionary power to carry into effect the bylaws, resolutions and policies of the Board and the lawful resolutions of any board committees.
-The President is responsible for maintaining and enhancing the educational standards and general excellence of the College and fulfills these responsibilities by the general supervision of the Executive Cabinet, Executive Council, College Personnel, and Budget Committees.
-The President supervises the Vice Presidents for the Divisions of Academic and Student Success, Administration and Finance and Advancement, Communications and External Relations as well as the following staff members:
+The president is the Chief Executive Officer of the College and acts as an advisor and executive agent of the Chancellor and Board of Trustees of the City University of New York.
+The president exercises general superintendence over the facilities, concerns, officers, employees, and students at the college while also having immediate supervision and full discretionary power to carry into effect the bylaws, resolutions and policies of the Board and the lawful resolutions of any board committees.
+The president is responsible for maintaining and enhancing the educational standards and general excellence of the College and fulfills these responsibilities by the general supervision of the Executive Cabinet, Executive Council, College Personnel, and Budget Committees.
+The Executive Cabinet consists of the Vice President and Provost of Academic Affairs, Vice President for Student Success, Vice President for Enrollment Management, Vice President for Administration and Finance, Vice President for Advancement, Communications, and External Relations, the Executive Legal Counsel and Labor Designee, the Dean of Research, Planning, and Assessment, and the Dean of Workforce and Economic Development.
+In addition, the Chief Diversity Officer, and the Executive Director of the Bronx Economic Opportunity Center report directly to the president.

-- Executive Legal Counsel and Deputy to the President, Karla Williams, Esq. - Dean for Research, Planning and Assessment, Nancy Ritze, Ph.D. - Chief Diversity Officer/Affirmative Action Officer, Jessenia Paoli, Esq. - Dean for Workforce and Economic Development, Kenneth Adams - Executive Director of the Bronx Educational Opportunity Center, Ronnie Hector
+- Executive Legal Counsel and Labor Designee, Susan G. Fiore, Esq. - Chief Diversity Officer/Affirmative Action Officer, Jessenia Paoli, Esq. - Executive Director of the Bronx Educational Opportunity Center, Ronnie Hector